When & why consult a mortgage broker?

 Frequently Asked Questions

 Most banks and lenders will allow you to borrow up to 95% of the value of the land including the construction costs.
-If you are unsure about how much you can borrow, then get an estimate with our Borrowing Power Calculator.

 Some states in Australia allow people to include a finance clause when signing the contract for their vacant block of land.
 This clause is most frequent in cases when someone purchases a vacant land or an established home through a private treaty sale.
 Here, the clause “Subject to Finance” can be used.

 The main reason for adding specific information like this clause is, to protect an investor against having to accept finance that isn’t right for him/her or their situation.
 So, if you happen to receive a pre-approval from your lender and they already know their interest rate, then this information too can be entered into the clause.

 Most construction loans in Australia allow a period of two years for completion of construction of a new home.
 If the land purchased is a part of the construction loan, then the time starts after a land purchase has been settled.
 When construction is complete, we will arrange a final inspection for the property.

 A progress draw payment or draw down is an individual payment that the bank pays an investor’s builder for a respective stage of work that is

 completed.
 Mostly, you might be allowed to make some extra payments from the mortgage, even though the construction loan is in the stage of “progress draw.”